 Our Patron Graham Wylie has raised significant funds over many years through annual golf days and scores of other events.
 His daughter Kiera underwent life-saving surgery at Newcastle’s Freeman Hospital when she was young.
 Graham has remained a huge supporter of CHUF ever since and funded the first ten sets of specialist kit which is needed each time the Organ Care System is used.
 CHUF was delighted to see Graham recognised for his contributions to charitable causes at the 2018 Pride of North East Awards (below)

-Sergio and Emma Petrucci’s daughter Luna also required major heart surgery at the Freeman Hospital three years ago to correct congenital defects in her heart.
-Since then, they have raised well over two hundred thousand pounds for CHUF through their Red Sky Balls and other fundraising events.
+Sergio and Emma Petrucci’s daughter Luna also required major heart surgery at the Freeman Hospital correct congenital defects in her heart.
+Since then, they have raised well over three hundred thousand pounds for CHUF through their Red Sky Balls and other fundraising events.

 Chris Gray, our CEO says “We work extremely closely with the team at Freeman Hospital and are always looking at new ways to support their life-changing care.
 We are delighted to have the opportunity to see this revolutionary technology and be able to show our hundreds of supporters how their mighty fundraising efforts are being put to great use.”